choltz95/HUBER-RILS/README.md

 # HUBER-RILS
-Huber Loss via Reweighed Iterative Least Squares for robust covariance estimation
+Implementation of Reweighted Iterative Least Squares for Huber Loss applied to robust covariance estimation